berkayw/Roller-Splat-Clone/README.md

 <h3> HyperCasual Game </h3>

 ## Goal
-Make all the ground P-I-N-K!
+Make the circle jump and avoid hitting the line!

 ## Controls
-Drag your mouse!
+Just click the mouse and jump!

 ## Screenshots